Filtered formal groups, Cartier duality, and derived algebraic geometry: Formal groups and Cartier duality

 \section{Formal groups and Cartier duality}

-In this section we review some ideas pertaining to the theory of (commutative) formal groups which will be used throughout this paper.
-In particular we carefully review the notion of Cartier duality as introduced by Cartier in \cite{cartier1962groupes}, and also described in \cite[Section 37]{hazewinkel1978formal}.
+In this section, we review some ideas pertaining to the theory of (commutative) formal groups which will be used throughout this paper.
+In particular, we carefully review the notion of Cartier duality as introduced by Cartier in \cite{cartier1962groupes} and also described in \cite[Section 37]{hazewinkel1978formal}.
+We remark that one of the key contributions of this paper is to introduce filtered analogs of these results.

 There are several perspectives one may adopt when studying formal groups.
-In general, one may think of them as an abelian group object in the category of formal schemes or representable formal moduli problems.
-In this paper we will be focusing on the somewhat restricted setting of formal groups which arise from certain types of Hopf algebras.
-In this setting one has a particularly well behaved duality theory which we shall exploit.
-Furthermore it is this structure which has been generalized by Lurie in \cite{ellipticII} to the setting of spectral algebraic geometry.
+In general, one may think of them as abelian group objects in the category of formal schemes or representable formal moduli problems.
+In this paper, we will be focusing on the somewhat restricted setting of formal groups which arise from certain types of Hopf algebras.
+In this setting, one has a particularly well-behaved duality theory which we will exploit.
+Furthermore, it is this structure which has been generalized by Lurie in \cite{ellipticII} to the setting of spectral algebraic geometry.